vidalouiswang/Abc/README.md

 in file "globalConfig.json".

-Or, modify it at the bottom of "iot.js".
+Or, modify it at the bottom in file "iot.js".

 Remember restart server if you modified the port.